 The Race and Pedagogy Institute is an incubator, catalyst, and agent for programs to create equity in the local K-12 schools and higher education.
 We aspire to pattern remedies to the achievement gap and extrapolate them to schools throughout the country.
 Consistent with the university’s commitment to civic scholarship and long-standing Access to College pipeline program, the Race & Pedagogy Institute brings intellectual assets of the campus into mutual and reciprocal partnership with local experience and expertise.

 The national debate on diversity reveals the complexities of racism in its traditional and contemporary forms.
-Engaging race requires critical attention to interrelated intellectual, social, political, cultural and economic dynamics.
+Engaging race requires critical attention to interrelated intellectual, social, political, cultural, and economic dynamics.

-University of Puget Sound, inclusive of its Race and Pedagogy Initiative, holds a mission to prepare students as informed citizens in a complex world where they pay attention to race and racism in all its manifestations.
+University of Puget Sound, inclusive of its Race & Pedagogy Institute, holds a mission to prepare students as informed citizens in a complex world where they pay attention to race and racism in all its manifestations.
 RPI’s strategy weaves together scholarship and action to reduce racism and improve pedagogical practices at all educational levels to stop students becoming victims of the achievement gap and to build student success.
 Teaching and learning on and beyond the campus are aimed at transformation of the systems and structures of knowledge production as well as at the transmission of knowledge and information itself.